Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/01-test-one.md

 2. `one` will be the endpoint/route we are using.
 Our route will be named `http://localhost:3000/test/one`.
 After that we call a callback function which will fire off a response.

 3. When the client requests the given endpoint, we simply send a string in our response.

+KEY POINT: Notice that we are not yet talking to our model or database.
+We are simply sending an empty POST and sending back a string response.

 <hr />